GitHub contribution workflow for minor or infrequent changes

 All repositories that publish to docs.microsoft.com have adopted the Microsoft Open Source Code of Conduct.
-For more information see the Code of Conduct FAQ or contact firstname.lastname@example.org with any questions or comments.
+For more information, see the Code of Conduct FAQ.
+Or contact firstname.lastname@example.org with any questions or comments.

-Make changes using Markdown on the "Edit file" tab, and preview your changes on the "Preview changes" tab.
-Using the editor is fairly straightforward, but if you need assistance see the following guides:
+Make changes by using Markdown on the Edit file tab, and preview your changes on the Preview changes tab.
+Using the editor is fairly straightforward, but if you need assistance, see the following guides:

-Propose file change - displays when you have read-only access to the repository, such as Editing files in another user's repository.
+Propose file change: Appears when you have read-only access to the repository, such as editing files in another user's repository.
 In this case, GitHub will create a "patch" branch in your fork of the repository (and automatically create a fork if it doesn't exist).
-After you click "Propose file change", you will be presented with a "Comparing changes" page, allowing you to verify your changes.
-Then click the "Create pull request" button to submit your changes to the pull request queue, and proceed to the next section.
+After you select Propose file change, a Comparing changes page appears so you can verify your changes.
+Then select the Create pull request button to submit your changes to the pull request queue, and proceed to the next section.

-"Commit directly to the
+Commit directly to the

-"Create a new branch for this commit and start a pull request", which prompts with a default name to create a new branch.
-After you click "Propose file change", you will be presented with a "Comparing changes" page, allowing you to verify your changes.
-Then click the "Create pull request" button to submit your changes to the pull request queue, and proceed to the next section.
+Create a new branch for this commit and start a pull request, which prompts you with a default name to create a new branch.
+After you select Propose file change, a Comparing changes page appears so you can verify your changes.
+Then select the Create pull request button to submit your changes to the pull request queue, and proceed to the next section.

 Pull request processing

-- Mergeability: A baseline GitHub mergeability test will occur first, to verify whether the proposed changes in your branch are in conflict with the destination branch.
-If the PR indicates that this test failed, you must reconcile the content that is causing the merge conflict(s) before processing can continue.
+- Mergeability: A baseline GitHub mergeability test occurs first, to verify whether the proposed changes in your branch are in conflict with the destination branch.
+If the pull request indicates that this test failed, you must reconcile the content that is causing the merge conflict before processing can continue.

-- Staging: The article pages impacted by your changes may automatically be deployed to a staging environment for review upon successful validation and build, with "Preview URLs" made available in a PR comment.
+- Staging: The article pages affected by your changes are automatically deployed to a staging environment for review upon successful validation and build.
+Preview URLs appear in a PR comment.

 Review and sign-off